dboddie-canonical-work/disgorged-docs/snapcraft-package-repositories.rst

 ..
 15475.md

-.. \_snapcraft-package-repositories:
+.. _snapcraft-package-repositories:

 Snapcraft package repositories
 ==============================

 When building a snap and constructing a part, package dependencies are listed as either package names or snaps for the snap’s build environment.
-This is covered in `Build and staging dependencies <build-and-staging-dependencies.md>`__.
+This is covered in :ref:`Build and staging dependencies <build-and-staging-dependencies>`.

-For a default `Snapcraft <snapcraft-overview.md>`__ installation running `Multipass <https://multipass.run/>`__, the build environment is invariably `Ubuntu 22.04 LTS <http://releases.ubuntu.com/22.04/>`__ (Jammy Jellyfish) or `Ubuntu 20.04 LTS <http://releases.ubuntu.com/20.04/>`__ (Focal Fossa).
+For a default :ref:`Snapcraft <snapcraft-overview>` installation running `Multipass <https://multipass.run/>`__, the build environment is invariably `Ubuntu 22.04 LTS <http://releases.ubuntu.com/22.04/>`__ (Jammy Jellyfish) or `Ubuntu 20.04 LTS <http://releases.ubuntu.com/20.04/>`__ (Focal Fossa).
 Consequently, dependencies are listed using their *apt* package names and are retrieved from the set of repositories officially supported by the distribution.

 However, it’s also possible to add your own *apt* repositories as sources for ``build-packages`` and ``stage-packages``, including those hosted on a PPA, the Personal Package Archive, which serves personally hosted non-standard packages.